cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 Third, we select text-mode when prompted. `pe.conf` file will be opened

-Fourth, we edit value of `puppet_enterprise::puppet_master_host` parameter to the puppet master host name
+Fourth, we edit value of `puppet_enterprise::puppet_master_host` parameter to puppet master host name

 Installation will begin after file is saved and closed.

 #### Run Puppet on infrastructure nodes

-To complete split installation, run Puppet on all infrastructure nodes in the order that they were installed.
+To complete split installation, run Puppet on all infrastructure nodes in same order as they were installed.

 * Run Puppet on master node.
 * Run Puppet on PuppetDB node.